nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
 (Go to [this website](https://codejava.net/java-se/download-and-install-java-11-openjdk-and-oracle-jdk) and follow the instructions to download and install Oracle JDK 11, which is _basically_ [Java 11](#Glossary).)
 1. Download the latest `classmate.jar` from [here](https://github.com/AY2122S1-CS2103T-W15-1/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your ClassMATE.

+   :information_source: **Note:**	Remember which folder is your home folder, as it might be required if you need to make any manual changes!

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data (*Not necessarily the same data*).<br>
    ![Ui](images/Ui-annotated.png)

-1. To execute a command, you must type the command in the **Command-Line Input** and press Enter, e.g. typing **`help`** and pressing Enter will open the help window.
+1. Type the command in the **Command-Line Input** and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
    Check out some examples in the [Tutorial](#CLI Tutorial)

-1. Please refer to the [Features](#Features) below for details of each command.
+1. Refer to the [Features](#Features) below for details of each command.

 ## CLI Tutorial